- Institute for Science + Math Education: web site - twitter - facebook

 - Cheng-Fang Huang

-- Tiffany Lee (co-advised with John Bransford) - research scientist, CU-Boulder & University of Washington
+- Tiffany Clark (formerly Lee) (co-advised with John Bransford) - research scientist, CU-Boulder

 - Louise Ann Lyon - senior research associate, ETR